Quilt Preparation & Batting Information

 Cotton/Polyester Blend Batting

 There are a variety of cotton/polyester blends available at a relatively inexpensive price.
-Common blends are 70% cotton/30% polyester or 80% cotton/20% polyester.
-These blends machine wash and dry well with a bit of shrinkage.
+The most common blend is 80% cotton/20% polyester.
+These battings machine wash and dry well with a bit of shrinkage.
 This can contribute to a 'puckered' antique look which can be desired.
-These battings come in different thicknesses and are very comfortable to sleep under!
+These battings are very comfortable to sleep under!
 This batting can be quilted 3 inches to 4 inches apart.

 100% Cotton Batting